cslotboom/OpenSeesPyTools/Documentation/Instructions For Plotting Models.rst

   opm.plot_model_disp(Loadstep)

-There are many optional arguement that give the user control over the modle functionality.
+There are many optional arguement that give the user control over the

 Procedure for Animating Displacements